frankelau/groovy-web-console/README.md

 background
 --------------

 it is a tool to  access java class at runtime. it can invoke spring bean, ibatis dao ,hibernate dao dynamically

-this characteristic make it very useful to debug online. when a java project deploy online , it is very difficult to access its inner component. so when a bug occur ,it is difficult to find excat failure point. in my company, to solve this problem ,people always add log code and redeploy the project and watch the log. this way is so time-consuming and ineffective.
+this characteristic make it very useful to debug online. when a java project deploy online , it is very difficult to access its inner component. so when a bug occur ,it is difficult to find exact failure point. in my company, in order to  solve this problem ,people always add log code and redeploy the project and monitor the log. this way is so time-consuming and ineffective.

 so i create this java web console to solve the problem.